- Toronto-based company makes alcohol-free beer and wine

 Hill Street’s beer and wine lineup have won numerous medals and accolades in North America, including three Gold, two Silver, and two Bronze Medals at the US Open Beer Championships, the Retail Council of Canada's Grand Prix award, and a prestigious Double Gold Medal at the San Francisco International Wine Challenge.

-CEO Terry Donnelly has said about 90% of the company’s revenue comes from wine sales, even though ironically its stock ticker symbol is BEER.
+CEO Terry Donnelly has said about 90% of the company’s revenue currently comes from wine sales, even though ironically its stock ticker symbol is BEER.
 He also says its products can be found in about 4,000 grocery and retail stores in Canada and the US as well as through its website.

 But Toronto-based Hill Street sees big growth opportunities beyond non-alcoholic wine and beer.
 The 14-year-old company wants to expand its business model to include the production and the sale of potentially lucrative cannabis-infused beverages -- and it is willing to pay big bucks to get a foothold.